 Analysis of End of Foundation stage scores and End of Key Stage One SAT’s Results

-Each year SLT, year group leaders and key subject leaders are involved in the analysis of Foundation Stage and KS1 SATS analysis.
+Each year SLT and key subject leaders are involved in the analysis of Foundation Stage and end of year assessment analysis.
 After analysing the outcomes, areas of focus for improvement in teaching and curriculum development are identified and planned into whole school.

 In the 2023/24 academic year children in Year 2 will no longer be required to complete end of KS1 SATs assessments, instead we will be completing assessments with our Year 2 team and taking part in moderation in the consortium.